 Penn in the News

-Trevor Penning and Reynold Panettieri of the Perelman School of Medicine comment on researching the impact of gas drilling on personal health.
+Neha Vapiwala of the Perelman School of Medicine is featured for researching the impact of shared decision-making.

-Lucy Fowler Williams of the Penn Museum discusses the Museum’s new exhibition, “Native American Voices: The People – Here and Now.”
+Lucy Fowler Williams of the Museum and Tina Fragoso of Admissions are interviewed about the show “Native American Voices: The People, Here and Now.”